 “Accidents in themselves are complex: they happen without warning and often come with political and other sensitivities to consider – especially where there is loss of life.
 Investigations – frequently involving multi-national, multi-disciplinary teams – are convened at short notice and are often under pressure from society, industry and various governments to report quickly on findings even though the investigation may continue for many years.

-“In the UK, we already have an excellent safety record in aviation but, in order to strengthen that further, we need to make sure we know what superior performance looks like in this field and invest in training all our accident investigators to that level.”
+“In the UK, we already have an excellent safety record in aviation.
+In order to strengthen that further, we need to make sure we know what superior performance looks like in this field and invest in training all our accident investigators to that level.”

 Notes for editors